 I set Lightroom to work and in just a few moments it automatically found all of those particular photos and pulled them together into a really handy Smart Collection.

 Some other great parameters you can use to locate photos to build a Lightroom Smart Collection include:

 - Specific Lightroom star rating or star rating range..

 Keep in mind you can have as many or as few of these and more parameters to build the exact Smart Collection you desire.

 I use Smart Collections any time I can take advantage of Lightroom’s “smarts” to automatically collect images from all over my hard drive.

-When photos get placed in a Collection or Smart Collection, they are never MOVED from their original location on my hard drive.
-Lightroom now knows that I want those images grouped together.
+The really cool thing about Lightroom Collections is that when photos get placed in a Collection or Smart Collection, they are NEVER ACTUALLY MOVED from their original location on the hard drive, but Lightroom now knows those images should be grouped together.

-Hope this helps you keep your photos sorted and organized!
+Hope this helps you keep your photos well sorted and organized!

 Do you have any questions or comments about Organizing your Photos in Lightroom?
 Leave us a comment below - we would love to hear from you!
 And please share this post using the social sharing buttons (we really appreciate it)!